@ IHSA Sectional

-Welcome to the 2018 Bass Fishing Team Page!
+Welcome to the Bass Fishing Program Page!

-D230 Anglers of the Year: 2016-17
+D230 Anglers of the Year: 2017

 But for us, success is much more than winning trophies!
 High school bass fishing promotes lifelong lessons that will extend far beyond the classroom.
 That is why the guiding principle behind the Providence Bass Fishing Program is in the core Augustinian values of Truth, Unity, and Love.

 The sport is open to all students and all skill levels.
 Having basic fishing equipment is preferred but not mandatory.
 All we ask is that you enjoy the sport and be an exemplary teammate.

 In the Fall, which is the off season, we try to keep the team camaraderie by having a few team meetings, outings that include ponds, our annual team "fun" competition where everyone fishes and at least one competitive tournament.
 This is where a lot of hands-on teaching and skill development takes place.
 There is an annual Open House for that requires volunteers.

 The season begins with team meetings in February.
 We fish a minimum four tournaments scheduled in April and May.
 We compete in the District 230 tournaments at just the varsity level.
 In the past, the tournaments have been held on the Des Plaines River, Braidwood Lake, Lake Calumet and the Illinois River.
 Our roster will include freshman through seniors.
 Every person on the team is valued, and one goal is to get each person fishing at least one time during the season.
 As coaches, we will provide a solid fishing foundation for every skill level and help each student grow throughout their Providence career.
 One way we accomplish this is by offering an in-team competition with awards for those not fishing the sanctioned tournaments.
 This is a great way for those anglers to develop their fishing skills while experiencing competition in a more fun way.